 Sure, there are movies and TV shows loosely related to the topic at hand, but they are not real.
 It is only on your TV screen.
-You are watching it from the warmth of your living room with a bag of popcorn, and you have the ability to turn it off at any time.
+You are watching it from the warmth of your living room with a bag of popcorn, and you can turn it off at any time.
 You can walk away from that movie and go to bed in the safest, most wealthy country on earth.

-It is not reality for you.
+It is not reality.